silentworks/thoughts/_posts/2014-04-10-slim-php-101-how-to-use-multiple-view-parsers.md

 layout: post
 category: posts
 comments: true
+title: "SlimPHP 101 - How to use multiple view parsers"
 ---

 In this post we will go through setting up [Slim][] to work with multiple view parsers, for this example we will look at using [Slim's][] PHP view library and the [Twig][] view library.
-In order to use Slim with Twig we need a view parser, luckily enough there is already one created in the [Slim Views] repository.
+In order to use Slim with Twig we need a view parser, luckily enough there is already one created in the [Slim Views][] repository.

 > We will be using composer to install all our dependencies.